AhmedMaher123384/E-commerce-System/README.md

 - **Delete Coupon:** Removes a discount coupon from the platform.
 - **Get Discount for Coupon:** Retrieves the discount percentage for a valid coupon code.

-### Email Service
-The Email Service sends notification emails to customers.

-- **Send Email:** Sends an email to a specified recipient with a subject and message content.

 ## Setup
 1. Clone the repository.